 The Gembloux Belfry

-In July 2005, the belfry was listed as a UNESCO World Heritage Site.
+Recognized for its history and heritage value, the Gembloux belfry was listed as a UNESCO World Heritage Site in July 2005.

 The audio-guided story